 The trail starts from the car park, heading downhill before you reach a sign post 200m along the track.
 Take the left path towards Butterbox Point.

-The track immediately offers spectacular mountain views and you’ll also see the Butterbox Swamp.
+The track flattens and immediately offers spectacular mountain views and you’ll also see Butterbox Swamp.

-It’s not long until you reach another sign marking a turn to Butterbox Canyon but ignore it as this is for canyoners only!
+It’s not long until you reach another sign marking a turn to Butterbox Canyon (575m in) but ignore it as this is for canyoners only.
+Another 25m further on you’ll see the right turn to Mount Hay, we headed to Butterbox Point first and did Mount Hay on the way back.

-At this point you have a decision to make: the right path has a good viewpoint that is well worth visiting, but it has a narrow section of path which gets very close to the cliff edge.
-We don’t recommend going this way on a windy day!
+At this point you have a decision to make: the right path has a stunning viewpoint that is well worth visiting, but it has a narrow section of path which gets very close to the cliff edge.
+We don’t recommend going this way on a very windy day, but otherwise definitely go in this direction.

-The alternative is to take the left path to Butterbox Point, which doesn’t go near any big drops before reaching the main view.
+The alternative is to take the left path to Butterbox Point, which doesn’t go near any big drops before reaching the main viewpoint.

 The first viewpoint

-Taking the trail to the right of the cave, you’ll soon you’ll see a left turn to the top of the rocky outcrop.
-The views from here are jaw dropping and it’s the first of two great lookouts.
+Taking the trail to the right of the cave, you’ll soon see a left turn to the top of the rocky outcrop.
+The views from here are jaw-dropping and it’s the first of two great lookouts.
+It’s another great sunset spot, though our personal favourite is a little further along the trail.

-From the lookout, retrace your steps back down, but turn left when you rejoin the trail.
-This is where the path gets a bit sketchy, so be careful.
+From the lookout, retrace your steps back down to the main path, but turn left when you rejoin the trail.
+This is where the path gets a bit narrow, so be careful.

-The view is incredible though and it adds a touch of adventure to the walk.
+The path skirts around the mountainside, very close to the edge of the cliff for the next 60m.
+The view is incredible and it adds a touch of adventure to the walk.
 We love it, but wouldn’t recommend it if you suffer from vertigo!

 Back to the circuit

-Heading back the way you came, take a right turn away from the cliff edge and around the main rocky outcrop.
-The landscape changes from pure scrub to green shoots and some vegetation.
+Heading back the way you came, climb up the rock wall and take a right turn away from the cliff edge and around the main rocky outcrop.

-After 2.8km you’ll get to a path where you can turn left to go up Mount Hay, or right to head back to the car park.
+At the 2.8km mark you’ll get to a path where you can turn left to go up Mount Hay, or right to head back to the car park.

 Hiking to the Mount Hay summit